 At times, clothes manufacturers change the real fit of their reported fit, and you need to be careful with that.
 Let’s look at a real-life example.

-Back in 2017, I bought two Custom fit 100% cotton polo shirts by Polo Ralph Lauren.
-I also tried the equivalent Slim fit model, but it was just too tight and too short for my liking.
-In the end I also bought one Slim fit model as well, since it was heavily discounted, but every time I wore it, I kept having the impression that it was too short, and too tight around chest and shoulders.
+Back in 2017, I bought two 100% cotton Custom-fit polo shirts by Polo Ralph Lauren.
+I also tried the equivalent Slim-fit model, but it was just too tight and too short for my liking.
+In the end I also bought one Slim-fit model, since it was heavily discounted, but every time I wore it, I kept having the impression that it was too short, and too tight around chest and shoulders.

 Whoa!!
 What’s wrong with this polo shirt?!

-It was fine at the shoulders, the size was the correct one, the same as in 2017, but it looked just like a tunic on me, and this was hardly what I wanted.
-I then scaled down to the Slim fit 100% cotton model, same size, and I went like:
+It was fine around the shoulders, the size was the correct one (Custom-fit just like the 2017 model), but it looked just like a tunic on me, and this was hardly what I wanted.
+I then scaled down to the 100% cotton Slim-fit model, same size, and I went like:

-Exactly the same profile, except at the bottom length, and three neck buttons vs two.
-This year’s Slim fit stretch model is much more comfortable than the 2017 Custom fit model, since the 3% elastane makes all the difference, and it also fits better on me.
-But still, this year’s Slim fit model has nothing to do with 2017 Slim fit model, the closest model is the 2017 Custom fit.
+Exactly the same profile, except at the bottom length, and three neck buttons vs. two.
+The 2019 Slim-fit stretch model is much more comfortable than the 2017 Custom-fit model, since the 3% elastane makes all the difference, and it also fits better on me.
+But still, the 2019 Slim-fit model has nothing to do with 2017 Slim-fit model, the closest model is the 2017 Custom-fit.

 After selecting your target fashion Style(s), you need to make sure you buy clothes of the right Size and the right Fit, since going for clothes of the wrong size or the wrong fit can have (will have) detrimental effects on the looks you decided to use.
 We have seen the right fit for several items, and also some common mistakes to avoid.
 In the next post will cover the third and final key element for selecting clothes, the Fabrics of your clothes.